tasklify/tasklify/README.md

 - **Project ID**: Automatically filled based on the project.
 (Hidden)

 After filling out the necessary information, submit the form by clicking on the create button to add the sprint to the current project.

+## Adding user stories to sprint

+Stories can be added to a sprint by SCRUM master through the product backlog page.

+Adding a new user story to the currently active sprint involves the following steps:
+1. **Navigation to backlog**: All available stories not yet assigned to a sprint are listed in the backlog tab, located on the left side of the page.
+2. **Story selection**: Stories can be selected through checkboxes.
+Note that only the stories with a defined time complexity can be selected.
+3. **Add to sprint**: After selection, click the "Add to Sprint" button to assign the chosen stories to the currently active sprint.
+This action moves the stories from the backlog to the sprint view.
+4. **Removing from sprint**: Stories that are not yet realized (completed) can be removed from the sprint by clicking the 'X' button within the sprint view, which will return them to the backlog.